-What’s amazing is that in the space of 9 months she has gone from having anxiety attacks and serious health concerns to studying to be a Personal Trainer through NZIF.
+What’s amazing is that in the space of 9 months she had gone from having anxiety attacks and serious health concerns to studying to be a Personal Trainer through NZIF.

 She is a completely transformed person and is on her way to being able to help people like herself who feel hopeless.

-A loss of 27.5kg of total body weight!
+As of April 2018 a loss of 39kg of total body weight!

 Penny's Body Measurements March 2017 compared to August 2017 (only 5 months apart)

 Penny has decreased her heart rate after a fitness test to 40 bpm, meaning her heart and cardiovascular (CV) system is more efficient and has less stress placed on it, reducing her blood pressure, and risk of CV disease.